Teichlab/celltypist/README.md

 ```bash
 celltypist --indata /path/to/input/file --model Immune_All_Low.pkl --outdir /path/to/outdir --transpose-input
 ```
 If the input is provided in the `.mtx` format, you will also need to specify the `--gene-file` and `--cell-file` options as the files containing names of genes and cells, respectively.

+The default mode (`--mode best_match`) for prediction is to choose the cell type with the largest score/probability as the final prediction; setting `--mode prob_match` combined with a probability threshold (default to 0.5, `--p-thres 0.5`) will enable a multi-label classification, which assigns 0 (i.e., unassigned), 1, or >=2 cell type labels to each query cell.

 Other options that control the output files of CellTypist include `--prefix` which adds a custom prefix and `--xlsx` which merges the output files into one xlsx table.
 Check `celltypist --help` for more details.

 ### 2.5.
 Celltyping based on Scanpy h5ad data